KianMiridoozini/KianMiridoozini/README.md

 ### What I currently Do

 - 🔭 I am currently studying 2nd semester Web-development
-- 😄 I am looking for an intership to.
+- 😄 I am looking for an intership.
 - 📫 How to reach me: kian.miridoozini@gmail.com.